560 Jon M. Huntsman Hall

 Research Interests: health care operations, service operations, empirical operations management, data analytics

-Song-Hee Kim, Hummy Song, Melissa Valentine (Under Review), Cross-Disciplinary Temporary Teams in Health Care Organizations: The Role of Partner Variety and Shared Experience.
+Song-Hee Kim, Hummy Song, Melissa Valentine (Working), Cross-Disciplinary Temporary Teams in Health Care Organizations: The Role of Partner Variety and Shared Experience.

 Hummy Song and Senthil Veeraraghavan, “Quality of Care: An Operations Perspective of Health Care Quality”.
 In Handbook of Healthcare Analytics: Theoretical Minimum for Conducting 21st Century Research on Healthcare Operations, edited by, (2018)

-Elena Andreyeva, Guy David, Hummy Song (Under Review), The Effects of Home Health Visit Length on Hospital Readmission.
+Elena Andreyeva, Guy David, Hummy Song (Working), The Effects of Home Health Visit Length on Hospital Readmission.

-Hummy Song and Robert S. Huckman (Under Review), Cohort Turnover and Operational Performance: The July Phenomenon in Teaching Hospitals.
+Hummy Song and Robert S. Huckman (Working), Cohort Turnover and Operational Performance: The July Phenomenon in Teaching Hospitals.

 Description: Finalist, 2015 POMS College of Healthcare Operations Management Best Paper Competition.